opselo/darkRed/README.md

 [ABOUT]

-The intention of 'de' is not to be a nice-theme, but a practical-theme.
+The intention of 'darkRed' is not to be a nice-theme, but a practical-theme.
 The idea was to make heavy use of NODE-RED for some time and feel the difference with my predominant black color on my screen in the day to day (my code editor, shell, etc).
 To my eyes, it was a small impact.
 I hope this little hack can help any lover of development over dark environment.

 [INSTALLATION]